macrivello/AvengersRepo/README.md

 Software System name: **POLY PATH**

 * simplify process of creating flowcharts for administration
-* Access Cal Poly's database for quarters classes are being offered
+* Access Cal Poly's database for accurate quarters in which classes will be offered
   * if a change occurres then flowchart will dynamically reflect changes
-* student's flowchart's initial creation depends upon:
+* student's initial Path created depends upon:
-  * Freshman student or
+  * Freshman student **or**
   * Transfer student
+* Poly Path can easily intergrate minor into students Path

 ##3.
 Requirements